 Tip And Tricks

 Thank you for being an advocate for the infertility movement.
 Coming to Washington, D.C. to meet with your elected officials is an empowering experience.
 Make sure you are prepared to storm the halls on Capitol Hill by reading through the tip and tricks articles below.
 These articles have everything you need to prepare you for a successful day on Capitol Hill.
 Read on to find resources and materials that will help you prepare for Advocacy Day:

 Day of Advocacy Day Materials

 Here are the materials that will be provided to you on the day of the Morning Training, May 16th, 7:30-10:00 AM.
-We will give you a copy of each of these handouts at the Training in a packet so no need to print these out and bring them with you.
+We will give you a copy of each of these handouts at the Training in a packet so there is no need to print these out and bring them with you.
 However, make sure you read through them before the event.
 Annie Kuo and Kelly Garrity break down the issues in their, Create Change!
 Blog